wegar-2/various_tutorials_and_notes/create_requirements_txt_file_in_VM_with_installed packages.md

-### How to create requirements.txt file in virtualenv with all currently installed packages
+### How to create requirements.txt file in virtualenv with all currently installed packages?

 Suppose that you are working in a Python virtual environment and that you have installed some packages and want to dump all of them into a ```requirements.txt``` file.